-Due to the fact that most of the piping design codes (ASME B 31.3, B31.1, B31.4, B 31.8 etc.) does not address the vibration issues in a detailed fashion, the damaging effect is normally ignored during design stage and simple static analysis without attention to vibration is performed on piping systems.
+Due to the fact that most of the piping design codes (ASME B31.3, B31.1, B31.4, B 31.8, etc.) do not address the vibration issues in a detailed fashion, the damaging effect is normally ignored during the design stage and simple static analysis without attention to vibration is performed on piping systems.

-At the same time the vibration tendency of the piping system is increasing to a great extent due to increased flow rates of process industries through pipes and usage of high strength thin walled piping (flexible) material during design.
-It is seen that Vibration causes many problems in operating plants and the problem should be solved during design phase.
+At the same time, the piping vibration tendency is increasing to a great extent due to increased flow rates of process industries through pipes and the usage of high-strength thin-walled piping (flexible) material during design.
+It is seen that Piping Vibration causes many problems in operating plants and the problem should be solved during the design phase.
 Major of the damaging effects of vibration can be mitigated if proper design philosophy is taken while designing the system.
-This article highlights the major causes of vibration and their effects in short.
+This article highlights the major causes of piping vibration and their effects in short.

-There are a variety of excitation mechanism which can be present in a piping system and can produce vibration and finally failure resulting from fatigue.
-Few of those causes are listed below:
+There are a variety of excitation mechanisms that can be present in a piping system and can produce piping vibration and finally, failure resulting from fatigue.
+Some of those causes are listed below:

-- Mechanical forces from Equipment: Caused by the excitation forces of reciprocating and rotary equipment’s like pumps, compressors etc.
+- Mechanical forces from Equipment: Caused by the excitation forces of reciprocating and rotary equipment like pumps, compressors, etc.